Alloy of Law (Mistborn 4)

 Buy on Amazon Buy on Kobo

 I was struggling between giving this 2 and 3 stars.
-While I really enjoyed the original Mistborn trilogy, but Alloy of Law failed to captivate me in the same way.
+While I really enjoyed the original Mistborn trilogy, Alloy of Law failed to captivate me in the same way.

 One thing that I struggled with throughout the book was the complexity of the whole Allomancy vs Feruchamy thing.
 In the original Mistborn trilogy Allomancy and Feruchamy are distinctly different and there’s only a handful of metals to track.